 (4) In cases in which the Office requires advance payment, the request will not be considered received and further work will not be completed until the required payment is received.
 If the requester does not pay the advance payment within 30 calendar days after the date of the Office's fee determination, the request will be closed.

 (j) Other statutes specifically providing for fees.
 The provisions of this section do not apply with respect to the charging of fees for which the copyright law requires a fee to be charged.
-Requesters asking for copies of records about themselves shall be processed under the Privacy Act fee schedule found in § 204.6 of this chapter.
+Requests processed under the Privacy Act of 1974, 5 U.S.C.
+552a, shall be subject to the fee schedule found in § 204.6 of this chapter.
 Fees for services by the Office in the administration of the copyright law are contained in § 201.3 of this chapter.
 In instances where records responsive to a request are subject to the statutorily-based fee schedule, the Office will inform the requester of the service and appropriate fee.

-(iii) The disclosure must contribute to the understanding of a reasonably broad audience of persons interested in the subject, as opposed to the individual understanding of the requester.
-A requester's expertise in the subject area as well as the requester's ability and intention to effectively convey information to the public shall be considered.
-It shall be presumed that a representative of the news media will satisfy this consideration.
+(B) The disclosure must contribute to the understanding of a reasonably broad audience of persons interested in the subject, as opposed to the individual understanding of the requester.
+A requester's expertise in the subject area as well as the requester's ability and intention to effectively convey information to the public will be considered.
+The Office will presume that a representative of the news media will satisfy this consideration.